 Coffee-making machines are as different from one another as the coffee beans that go in them.
 Do you know your French Press from your Pour-Over or your Drip from your Capsule?
 Coffee is a tricky thing to get right.
 There are so many different preferences, with all sorts of factors contributing to a good cup of coffee.

 To give you a hand getting the best cup in your own kitchen, we chatted to Thomas from Fourth Estate Coffee, to understand what some of the best coffee makers on the market are.
 Here is our and his pick of the best machines available today.

 Which is the best coffee machine for you?

-If you fancy something really high-end, the Technivorm with its classy polished aluminium finish.
-You can manually adjust the speed at which the coffee flows into the carafe and it's powerful enough to brew a full pot of coffee in just six minutes.
-Once it's in the carafe, which is made of stainless steel, it'll stay hot for up to an hour.
+Like filter coffee?
+Then look no further.
+If you fancy something really high-end, the Technivorm with its classy finish (various colours are available).
+You can manually adjust the speed at which the coffee flows into the carafe and it's powerful enough to brew a full pot of coffee in just a few minutes.
 The Moccamaster has a copper boiling element which is fast to heat up and controls the brewing temperature precisely.

 It's called Ninja, so it's off to a good start, right?
 It comes in two versions, one with a glass carafe, the other a carafe of stainless steel.
 The key here is versatility: the supplied recipe book has scores of options.
 You can make coffee in small quantities - right down to just one cup so you waste nothing.
 But you can also fill the carafe, of course, and the warming plate on which it stands can keep the liquid warm for up to four hours.
 There are multiple brews to choose from, including Classic, Rich, Over Ice and Specialty (which works as an espresso setting).